Search This Blog

 There’s something about concealed duality in characters, whether they’re deliberately putting up a front or are simply better people than they realize, that always inspires.

 Catherine Standish fits the bill, initially tottering about Slough House in dangerously high heels, on her daily routine of distributing menial paperwork to the team.
-She always looks on the brink of taking a fall, which is a clever character note for a recovering alcoholic, with a meek and quiet tone.
+She always looks on the brink of taking a fall, which is a clever character note for a recovering alcoholic, with a meek and quiet demeanour.
 She has a passable appearance – not unkempt, but hardly well-groomed either – and emanates the air of a cleaning lady or old fuddy-duddy.

 And in many ways, she remains that way throughout the series.
 It’s not like she ever morphs into a glamourous secret agent at any point.